For Immediate Release: Contact:

 The Brand Boutique

-The Hands screened at The Cannes Film Festival Short Film Corner.
-It can also be seen at the Martha’s Vineyard African-American Film Festival, The Black Harvest Festival of Film, the Milwaukee Short Film Festival, the Salento Film Festival (Italy), the International Film Festival Ireland (Ireland) and the International Film Festival South Africa 2009.
-The Hands won Best Dramatic Film at the Wildwood Film Festival 2009.
+The Hands recently screened at The Cannes Film Festival Short Film Corner.
+It can also be seen at the Martha’s Vineyard African American Film Festival, The Heart of England Festival, The Black Harvest Festival of Film, the Salento Film Festival (Italy) and the International Film Festival South Africa 2009.
+It won Best Dramatic Film at the Wildwood Film Festival 2009.

 Studesville currently splits her time between her Los Angeles and Chicago Lotus Girl Film offices, and is currently writing several projects, for both film and television.

 Hollywood Black Film Festival, Black Women Filmmakers: Saturday, June 6th at 5:30pm, at Laemmle’s Music Hall 3, 9036 Wilshire Blvd, Beverly Hills, CA 90211.

 For more information, please visit: http://hollywoodblackff.bside.com/2009/films/thehands_hollywoodblackff2009

 For more information on The Hands and Charise Studesville, please visit www.TheHandsMovie.com or www.LotusGirlFilms.com.